KoslickiLab/Logan_Analyses/sketches_over_time/README.md

 Each publicly available SRA metagenome in the Logan dataset is represented as a FracMinHash sketch (k = 31, scale 1/1000).
-Each 64-bit hash value in a sketch corresponds to a unique 31-mer.
+Each 64-bit hash value in a sketch corresponds to a unique 31-mer (save for rare hash collisions).
 The analysis tracks when each distinct hash first appears ("birth year") and last appears ("death year") across the ~4.8 million metagenomes in the corpus.
 From these records we compute cumulative sequence diversity growth over fifteen years, per-sample novelty (the fraction